 I have a real interest in functional disorders and chronic pain and I believe that by and large these conditions are best managed non-medically.
 If you have an open mind and are interested in reducing your pain whilst also reducing your morphine based medications please do book in to see me.
 You may be interested to watch my favourite YouTube video first – it’s about pain and how tricky the mind can be when it comes to pain – the chap who presents it is a professor of neuropsychology and a real hero of mine!
 I look forward to seeing you soon!

-After initially training as a scientist, qualified from the University Of Southampton Medical School in 1988.
+After initially training as a scientist, I qualified from the University Of Southampton Medical School in 1988.

-Formerly a partner at Pathfields Medical Group, I am now a semi-retired / part-time associate with the Practice.
+Now, after many years as a GP partner, I am a semi-retired / part-time associate within the Practice.

 Dr Steve Ward-Booth

 Dr Delphine Watwood

 I studied medicine at King’s college London, qualifying in 2003.
 I worked in central London for 10 years and then Bristol for 3 years before moving to Plymouth.
 I enjoy all aspects of general practice with a particular interest in sports medicine, women’s health and fitting and removing coils and implant contraception’s.